 Building upon an established liberal arts tradition, Meredith is meeting challenges of the 21st century with several important initiatives.
 These include a distinctive general education program, the Meredith Technology Initiative, undergraduate research, and civic engagement.
 In addition, Meredith is committed to preparing women to become engaged global citizens and leaders through increased emphasis on internationalization and leadership development.

-Meredith's General Education Program: CORE Connections
+Meredith's Approach to General Education: Academic Excellence and Global Understanding